Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### June 11

 I fixed the bug.
 Then I wrote the arrows method, which takes an input of the row and column values in the board of the initial position and final position of a piece in the previous move, converts those values to x and y values in processing, and draws an arrow from the initial position to the final position.
 Then I edited the MouseClicked() and botmove() methods to include the selectedStart and selectedEnd array variables which I was using for arrow(), and called arrow() in the draw() method.
+I also updated the description and the UML diagram for the prototype.

 ## Mikayla Lin